doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 This time we got a python script to decrypt a Vigenère cipher.

-I also noticed copilot hinted (quite subtly) at a glaring vulnerability in the code - the key is right next to the decrypt function!
+I also noticed copilot hinted (quite subtly) at a glaring vulnerability in the code - the key is hardcoded right next to the decrypt function!

 ![alt text](image-9.png)

 > Feedback to [Github](https://github.com): The vulnerability hint is too subtle!
 What if Copilot enables people to configure the visibility and assertiveness of such hints?

-Let's look at the script and, once again, apply the context of our target env. this time we'll request a few changes incrementally:
+Let's look at the script and, once again, apply the context of our target env.
+This time we'll request a few changes incrementally in the editor:

 > read ciphertext from stdin